CTC Token 101: Everything You Need to Know

 The 2.0+ transformed Creditcoin and radically improve the stability, security and performance of the Network by transitioning the RWA protocol from PoW to NPoS.
 Whilst this doesn’t affect the core function or utility of either CTC token, it does change how users can acquire new CTC (Native) tokens.

-Following the 2.0+ upgrade, users can now earn Mainnet CTC (Native) rewards by participating in Network security, either as a Validator or Nominator.
-In other words, by staking your Mainnet CTC (Native) tokens, you can earn even more tokens.
+Following the 2.0+ upgrade, users can now earn CTC (Native) rewards by participating in Network security, either as a Validator or Nominator.
+In other words, by staking your CTC (Native) tokens, you can earn even more tokens.
 The easiest way to start staking is by joining the Network as a Nominator.

 How Do I Acquire Creditcoin Tokens?